Lulliter/GreenCard/ReadMe.md

 > The green card process for foreign workers is getting slower and more demanding

-Study based on DOL/OFLC and USCIS data to vrify whether the Trump administration has slowed down the green card application process for foreign workers?
+A brief study based on DOL/OFLC and USCIS data to verify whether the Trump administration has slowed down the green card application process for foreign workers?
+The final article can be downloaded [here](https://raw.githubusercontent.com/Lulliter/GreenCard/master/05_Analysis.pdf).

 ## Author